Zamiell/jud6s/README.md

 * Boss death animations that are longer than 1 frame are set to 1 frame (except for Krampus, Uriel, and Gabriel).
 * Many rooms with unavoidable damage or bugs have been fixed.

-#### Extra Changes in "More Options Mode"
-* All characters start with More Options in addition to their other items.

 #### Extra Changes in "Seeded Mode"
 * All characters start with The Compass in addition to their other items.
 * Angel statues are replaced with either Uriel or Gabriel.
 Key Piece 1 has been placed in each Angel Room.